tddschn/url-regex-replace-chrome-extension/README.md

 - Customizable find and replace fields.
 - **New:** Manage a list of frequently-used find and replace pairs via the options page.
 - **New:** Enhanced popup with two tabs: 'Replace' for manual entry and 'Presets' for quick application of saved pairs.
+- **New:** Export presets with a filename that includes the extension name and timestamp.

 ## Screenshots